Compute

 2. Click in the upper left corner and select a region.

-3. Click in the upper left corner of the page and choose Networking > Virtual Private Cloud.
+3. Click the service list icon on the left and choose Networking > Virtual Private Cloud.

 The VPC console is displayed.